 This product may increase the risk of bleeding.
 Be careful when using sharp instruments or when you practice any activity or sport that may result in serious injury.
 The use of a soft-bristled toothbrush and an electric razor is recommended.

 Advise your doctor if you notice any sign of bleeding, such as blood in your urine, black or red stools, excessive bruising for no reason, nose bleeds that do not resolve spontaneously or, in women, abnormally abundant and prolonged menstrual bleeding.
 Contact a doctor immediately if you notice sudden unusual headaches, weakness of an arm or leg, crooked mouth or difficulty speaking.

-Always tell healthcare professionals you are visiting (for example, pharmacist, doctor, nurse or dentist) that you are taking this medicine.
+Always tell health care professionals you are visiting (for example, pharmacist, doctor, nurse or dentist) that you are taking this medicine.
 If you need surgery, you must notify the doctor who will perform the procedure.
 You may be asked to stop the medication for a few days.
-Ask your pharmacist or doctor how to start it again, if any.
+In this case, ask about how to start it again.

 Blood donation is usually refused during this treatment.

 This medication may interact with other medications or supplements, sometimes significantly.
 Many interactions, however, may be dealt with by a dosage adjustment or a change in medication schedule.
 Check with your pharmacist before using this medication in combination with any other medications (including non-prescription products), vitamins or natural products.

 When meeting with any health professional, it is important for you to share the following information:

 - Your medical history and allergies (medication, food, or other);